The Conflict Graph Design: Estimating Causal Effects under Arbitrary Neighborhood Interference: Analysis of Point Estimation

 \expcommand{\standardhtdregular}{ Consider the direct treatment effect $\ate$, as defined in Section~\mainref{sec:causal-estimands}.
 Suppose Assumptions~\mainref{assumption:ani-model}-\mainref{assumption:lam-bound} hold and, in addition, $d_{\textrm{max}}(\cH) = \bigTheta{\lamH}$.
 Then, under the Conflict Graph Design the standard Horvitz--Thompson estimator converges in mean square at $\sqrt{\lamH / n}$ rate: \ifnum \value{spacesave}=1 { $\limsup_{n\to \infty} \sqrt{n / \lamH} \cdot \E{ \paren[\big]{ \ate - \eate_{\textrm{standard}} }^2 }^{1/2} < \infty$. } \else {

 } \fi } \begin{theorem} \standardhtdregular \end{theorem}

 Observe that under the assumption that $d_{\textrm{max}}(\cH) = \bigTheta{\lamH}$, then a $\sqrt{\lamH / n}$ rate is equivalent to a $\sqrt{d_{\max}(\cH) / n}$ rate.
 In particular, this implies that if the graph sequence is $d$-regular with $d = \littleO{n}$, then consistent estimation is possible using the standard Horvitz--Thompson estimator.
-On the technical side, the proof of Theorem~\mainref{thm:true_HT_d_regular} is significantly more involved than Theorem~\mainref{thm:variance-analysis-finite-sample}.
-As discussed above, this is expected, since $\eate_{\textrm{standard}}$ depends on exposure events, which are significantly more correlated than the desired exposure events using the modified estimator.
+On the technical side, the proof of Theorem~\ref{thm:true_HT_d_regular} is significantly more involved than Theorem~\mainref{thm:variance-analysis-finite-sample}. \ifnum \value{spacesave}=1 {We refer to Section~\suppref{sec:supp-true-ht-d-regular-proof} of the supplement for more details.} \else { As discussed above, this is expected, since $\eate_{\textrm{standard}}$ depends on exposure events, which are significantly more correlated than the desired exposure events using the modified estimator.
 Under the Conflict Graph Design, there exist additional correlations between nodes that are at distance $3$ and $4$ in $G$.
 In order to control these different kinds of correlations, we again break down the covariance matrix into parts, each one encoding the dependence of nodes at a given distance in $G$.
-To analyze the correlations that appear at every distance, we devise a novel coupling method based on interpolating the original graph into one with simpler correlations and using path counting arguments for paths of length $3$ or $4$ in order to bound the maximum eigenvalue.
+To analyze the correlations that appear at every distance, we devise a novel coupling method based on interpolating the original graph into one with simpler correlations and using path counting arguments for paths of length $3$ or $4$ in order to bound the maximum eigenvalue. } \fi